mahadihassanriyadh/ACC/Typescript/class-01/Code/README.md

 ### Step - 01:
-* Install typescript in my local folder / globally (If I prefer that) `npm install typescript --save-dev`
+* Install typescript in our local folder / globally (If we prefer that) `npm install typescript --save-dev`
 * Create a ts file (.ts)
 * Then compile all the tsc file using this `npx tsc --init` (one time command)